vfarcic/docker-flow/README.md

 ### Testing deployments to production

 The major downside of the proxy examples we run by now is inability to verify the release before reconfiguring the proxy.
 Ideally, we should use the blue-green process to deploy the new release in parallel with the old one, run a set of tests that validate that everything is working as expected, and, finally, reconfigure the proxy only if all tests were successful.
 We can accomplish that easily by running `docker-flow` twice.

+> There are many tools that aim at providing zero-downtime deployments but only a few of them (if any), take into account that a set of tests should be run before the proxy is reconfigured.

 First, we should deploy the new version.